dhiruLeo/kubernetes-related/README.md

 `20.
 Can I rollback a node upgrade? `

 `21.
 What does serverless mean to you ?. `
+ `Serverless computing is a cloud computing execution model in which the cloud provider allocates machine resources on demand, taking care of the servers on behalf of their customers.`

 `22.
 What is continuous Integration? `